aleontiev/pyresource/README.md

 Read data from the resource endpoint through one or more of its fields.
 - To include or exclude specific fields, use `take`
+- By default, links will be rendered as primary identifiers
-- To prefetch related resources, rendering them as objects instead of identifiers, use `take.related`
+- To instead render a link as an objects, use feature scoping: `take.related` to trigger "prefetching"
-- To filter out rows, use `where`
+- To filter out rows, use `where` (feature scoping can be applied to filter out related records)
-- To set ordering, use `sort`|
+- To set an ordering, use `sort` (feature scoping can be applied to sort the related fields)

 Example:
 ```
 -->
-    GET /api/v1/users/?take.groups=id&where:groups.id=1&sort=id
+    GET /api/v1/users/?take=id,name&take.groups=id&where:groups.id=1&sort=id

 <-- 200
     {